jkboyce/jugglinglab/README.md

 ## The code

 Juggling Lab is written in Kotlin and uses standard Swing components, so it should run on any platform supported by Java 11 or later.
-The project is built with [Gradle](https://gradle.org/) and scripts in ``/bin`` run the compiled jar.

 Clone the repository and play around with it!
 I always appreciate bug reports (file under "Issues" above), and pull requests (bug fixes, new/updated pattern files, new features).

+Juggling Lab is undergoing a transition from Swing to Compose Multiplatform, which will let us bring Juggling Lab to mobile and the web.
+By default it runs with the legacy Swing UI, but you can enable the Compose UI as described below (note it's still rough around the edges).

+**Building Juggling Lab.** The project is built with [Gradle](https://gradle.org/).
+You can run these commands in the base directory of the repo:
+- `gradlew run` – compile and run Juggling Lab
+- `gradlew run -PJLcompose` – compile and run with the experimental Compose-based interface
+- `gradlew build` – build the combined JAR file `/bin/JugglingLab.jar` (this is mostly for distributing the desktop application)

+**Working on Juggling Lab code.** Since Juggling Lab is evolving into a Compose Multiplatform application, the best IDE to use is [IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains.
+Opening the repo in IDEA configures the relevant plugins.
+Currently two run configurations are available in the dropdown at the top of the project window: `jugglinglab [run]` and `jugglinglab [run Compose]`.

 ## Contributors